 Each of us has days when we arrive home tired and cranky, wake up on the wrong side of bed, or get stuck in a conflict with our partner.
 Rather than waiting until you drift apart, couples can proactively build love by bonding twice a day through practices that Western Tantra teachers Charles and Caroline Muir call "10-Minute Connects."
+(Note: Although Tantra teachings have traditionally been geared toward heterosexual couples, some teachers have adapted the techniques for same-sex couples.)
 Here are three such techniques.

 1. Nurturing Meditation

 The position for this practice is good old-fashioned spooning.
 (Esoteric theory of energy flow dictates that you should both be on your left sides.)
 Decide which one of you feels most in need of nurturing.
 Let's say it's the woman.
 Since the partner in back will be the giver (though you'll both rebalance your energy through the exercise), the man should snuggle in close behind her, lining his chakras up with hers: heart center to heart center, belly center to belly center, and so on.
 Both partners should use pillows to prop head, neck, and shoulders high enough so the man can slip his left arm under the woman's neck and bring his hand to rest lightly on the third eye chakra of her forehead or the crown chakra at the top of her head.
 The man's right arm should cradle the woman, with his hand over her heart; she should rest her hand on top of his.

 After a few moments, move into the "harmonizing breath."
 Notice your partner's breath, and begin to synchronize with it: Inhale together, pause together, exhale together, and pause again.
 As the woman inhales, she focuses on accepting energy through her back into all of her chakras; as the man exhales, he concentrates on sending energy out the front of his body and into his partner.